swainechen/chenlab-training/websites/gis-aws/content/03-EC2FromSharedAMI/07-SSHEC2Instance.md

 1. Start the MobaXterm application.

-2. To open a session, click on **SSH**.
+2. To open a session, click on **Session** in the top-left corner, then click **SSH**.

 3. Enter in the IP address of the EC2 instance in the **Host Name** field.

-4. To the right, select username and enter your username for the session (this will depend on your instance; for now, use **ec2-user** unless otherwise instructed.
+4. To the right, select username and enter your username for the session.

+**NOTE**: Username to be used here is **ec2-user** if your image is Amazon Linux OS  and **ubuntu** if your image is Ubuntu Linux OS.

 5. Below, click on **Advanced Settings**, and select **private key** (use your .pem file).

 6. Click **Ok**.

 MobaXterm will have logged you in to your EC2 instance.

 --------------